barncastle/CASC-Bruteforcer/README.md

 #### Arguments
 1. Template (string) -  a file path to a list of templates or a single template using a `%` as the wildcard character
 2. Parallel (int) - (optional) defines the maximum degree of parallelism or 0 for none
+3. Wordlist (string) - (optional) file path to custom wordlist to use instead of the known filenames

 #### Examples
 To find `world/maps/gilneas/gilneas.tex`: